All Episodes

 So they don't have to do the same thing like in the early 1950s to nationalize everything.

-So they just by controlling the heads.
+So they just by controlling the hats.

-So actually, in economics, there is an important understanding about property rights.
+So actually in economics, there is an important understanding about property rights.

 So this important understanding of property rights is to look at the ultimate control rights.